 You can choose to brown all your pieces of oxtails but I usually only brown the larger pieces of the oxtail.
 The smaller pieces usually don’t need browning.

-Once you’ve browned your oxtail, deglaze your pressure cooker by adding about 2 tbsp of beef broth to the insert.
+Once you’ve browned your oxtail, deglaze your pressure cooker by adding about 2 Tablespoons of beef broth to the insert.
 Take a wooden spoon and deglaze your pot by removing the brown bits at the bottom.
 Then add your yellow onions, green onions, carrots, garlic, and scotch bonnet pepper.
 Stir and sauté for about 5 minutes or until the onions have softened.

 Press “Cancel” on your pressure cooker.
 Cover with lid, making sure the valve is set to “Seal.”
 Set your pressure cooker to cook on High Pressure for 45 minutes.